 To support: Hire her to redesign your home, and follow her Instagram for all the design inspo you’ve ever wanted.

-The full-service coaching and training firm specializes in everything from resume & cover letter writing, interview practice, and career mapping to C-level executive coaching, biographies and leadership workshops.
+The full-service coaching and training firm specializes in everything from resume and cover letter writing, interview practice, and career mapping to C-level executive coaching, biographies and leadership workshops.

-Located in Uptown’s Epicentre, Skyview Dentistry offers a host of services including family care, cosmetic, restorative and laser dentistry.
+Located in Uptown, Skyview Dentistry offers a host of services including family care, cosmetic, restorative and laser dentistry.

 The Village is a family child care home that serves students between six weeks and 12 years old in a Spanish-English format.

-To support: Consider making a contribution by shopping The Village’s classroom wish list on Amazon.
+To support: Consider making a contribution to The Village’s classroom wish list on Amazon.